Oral thrush: Introduction

-To prevent transmission of a yeast infection to a newborn infant, pregnant women should consult with their licensed health care provider if they have symptoms of a ...more treatments »
+To prevent transmission of a yeast infection to a newborn infant, pregnant women should consult with their licensed health care provider if they have ...more treatments »

 Oral thrush: Misdiagnosis

 A diagnosis of oral thrush begins with taking a thorough health history, including symptoms, and performing a physical exam that includes an oral exam.
-A diagnosis of oral thrush may be overlooked or delayed because symptoms may be mild in some people or may be attributed to other causes, such as canker sores, cold sores, burning the tongue with hot foods or eating spicy foods.
-Some people ...more misdiagnosis »
+A diagnosis of oral thrush may be overlooked or delayed because symptoms may be mild in some people or may be attributed to other causes, such as canker sores, cold sores, burning the tongue with hot foods or ...more misdiagnosis »

 Symptoms of Oral thrush